 Risk Factors: Age, Skin Color, and Obesity

-Darker skin contains more melanin, which provides natural sun protection.
-This means longer exposure times are needed to maintain adequate blood levels.
+- Darker skin tones: Higher melanin provides natural sun protection but requires longer exposure to maintain adequate blood levels

 Medication Interactions and Absorption Issues